The Query Complexity of Correlated Equilibria: Introduction

 \section{Introduction}

-The computational complexity of various notions of equilibria in games is of interest in many different models of computation.
-Perhaps the most striking positive result in this vein is the surprising power of regret-based algorithms in finding correlated equilibria.
-This is family of natural dynamics that is known to provably converge quickly to a correlated equilibrium for any game (e.g. \cite{LW,FV,HMC,BM}).
-This is in stark contrast to the fact that there is no natural dynamic that is known to converge to a Nash equilibrium, and in fact no efficient algorithm is known either.
+The computational complexity of various notions of equilibrium in games is of interest in many different models of computation.
+In the present paper we focus on the important concept of \emph{correlated equilibrium}, introduced by Aumann (1974).
+Perhaps the most striking positive result in this vein is the surprising power of \textquotedblleft regret-based" algorithms in finding (approximate) correlated equilibria.
+These algorithms are obtained from a large family of natural dynamics that converge to correlated equilibria in any game, by emulating the computations carried out by the players in the game; for these dynamics, see, e.g., Foster and Vohra (1997), Hart and Mas-Colell (2000, 2001), Blum and Mansour (2007), and also the books of Cesa-Bianchi and Lugosi (2006) and Hart and Mas-Colell (2013).
+Some of these algorithms have been shown to converge efficiently (i.e., \textquotedblleft quickly"; see Cesa-Bianchi and Lugosi 2003, 2006 and the Remark at the end of the Introduction).
+This is in contrast to the fact that there is no natural dynamic converging to Nash equilibria (Hart and Mas-Colell 2003, 2006; 2013) and, in fact, no efficient algorithm is believed to exist either (see Nisan et al. 2007 [Chapter 2]).

-Looking at these dynamics from a strictly algorithmic point of view, these algorithms take utility functions $(u_1 ... u_n)$ of $n$ players as input, and produce an (approximate) correlated equilibrium as output.
-Assuming that each player has $m$ pure strategies the input size is $n \cdot m^n$, and yet the algorithm runs in time that is polynomial in $n$ and $m$, a time that is sub-linear (even poly-logarithmic) in the input size.
-Even though, in principle, the output may be of size similar to the input size, these algorithms produce an output whose support is also polynomial in $n$ and $m$.
-Regret-based algorithms only need ``black-box'' access to the utility functions, making a sequence of queries $u_i(s_1...s_n)$ for pure strategy profiles $(s_1 ... s_n) \in S_1 \times \cdots \times S_n$.
+Looking at these dynamics from a strictly computational point of view, they yield algorithms that take the payoff (or utility) functions $ (u_{1},...,u_{n})$ of $n$ players as input, and produce an (approximate) correlated equilibrium as output.
+Assuming that each player has $m$ pure strategies, the input size is $n\cdot m^{n}$, and yet these algorithms run in time that is polynomial in $n$ and\footnote{ As well as in $1/\varepsilon ,$ the inverse of the approximation parameter.} $m$---which is sub-linear (even poly-logarithmic) in the input size.
+Even though the output size $m^{n}$ (a probability for each $n$-tuple of strategies) is similar to the input size, these algorithms nevertheless produce an output whose support is also small: polynomial in $n$ and $m$.
+These regret-based algorithms need only \textquotedblleft black box\textquotedblright\ access to the payoff functions, namely, the possibility of making a sequence of queries $u_{i}(s_{1},...,s_{n})$ for pure strategy profiles $(s_{1},...,s_{n})$.